kind2-mc/kind2-java-api/README.md

 ./gradlew build
 ```
 To import the API, use the jar file `build/libs/kind2-java-api.jar`.
-Alternatively you can just copy the package `edu.uiowa.cs.clc.kind2` to your source code.
+Alternatively, you can just copy the package `edu.uiowa.cs.clc.kind2` to your source code.

 ## API Usage
 An example of how to use the API is provided in [`StopWatch.java`](https://github.com/kind2-mc/kind2-java-api/blob/master/src/main/java/StopWatch.java).
 Follow these steps when using the API: